Josh Rojas Player Props: Mariners vs. Royals

-On Monday, Josh Rojas (hitting .115 in his past 10 games) and the Seattle Mariners face the Kansas City Royals, whose starting pitcher will be Brady Singer.
+On Tuesday, Josh Rojas (.200 on-base percentage in past 10 games, 88 points below season-long percentage) and the Seattle Mariners play the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
 First pitch is at 8:10 PM ET.

-He reached base in both of his plate appearances in his previous appearance against the Orioles.
+In his most recent game, he had two hits (going 2-for-4 with an RBI) against the Royals.

 Josh Rojas Game Info & Props vs. the Royals